Pareve: Pareve and allergies

 Those allergic to dairy foods may assume items labeled as "pareve" to be dairy-free, though this is not always the case.
 Kashrut has procedures by which equipment can be cleaned of its previous non-kosher use, but that might be inadequate for those with allergies, vegetarians, or adherents to other religious statutes.
 For example, dairy manufacturing equipment can be cleaned well enough that the rabbis grant pareve status to products manufactured with it.
 Nevertheless, someone with a strong allergic sensitivity to dairy products might still react to the dairy residue, and that is why some products that are legitimately pareve carry "milk" warnings.
-The general rule on such matters is that an item accidentally containing dairy ingredients could be considered pareve if the dairy is present in a fraction of less than 1/60 (1.67%) of the total.
-Furthermore, in commercial pareve food production supervising agencies often try to be stricter than that.
+The general rule on such matters is that an item accidentally containing dairy ingredients could be considered pareve if the dairy is present in a fraction of less than 1/60 (1.67%) of the total though, in commercial pareve food production supervising agencies often try to be stricter than that.
 However, people with allergies can be sensitive to far lower concentrations of such ingredients — even parts-per-million concentrations — and therefore may not be able to rely on a pareve marking.